← Back to Blog

 Presentation signals competence.
 If your quote looks sloppy, the homeowner assumes your work will be sloppy too.
 It's not rational, but it's how people make decisions.

 The fix: Use a branded quote with your business name, logo, and itemized line items.
 Include photos from the job site.
 It doesn't need to be fancy — it needs to look intentional and professional.
+(Step-by-step on what to actually put on the page.)

 3. You gave a lump sum instead of itemizing